-With that backdrop, investors again enjoyed strong returns out of most financial markets during 2021.
-The U.S. equity market, as represented by the FT Wilshire 5000 Index was up +26.7% during 2021.
-The international equity market, marked by the MSCI ACWI ex-U.S. Index, was up +7.8% with mixed results from developed markets (+11.8%) and emerging markets (-2.2%), during the year.
-Fixed income returns, particularly, duration-based fixed income assets, were challenged during 2021 as the yield curve rose throughout much of the year.
-As measured by the Bloomberg U.S. Aggregate Index, core fixed income was down -1.5% in 2021.
-Finally, real assets and energy investors benefited from rising inflation and rising commodity prices.
-The Bloomberg Commodity Index was up 27.1% during 2021 and the Wilshire Global RESI Index returned +34.1%.
+With that backdrop, 2022 was a very challenging year for investors as both growth and defensive assets sold off.
+The U.S. equity market, as represented by the FT Wilshire 5000 Index was down -19.04% for the year.
+International equities, marked by the MSCI ACWI ex-U.S. Index, was down -12.75%, with mixed results from developed markets (-14.45%) and emerging markets (-20.09%).
+Fixed income returns failed provide the diversification benefits, given that the equity market sell-off was driven by higher interest rates and tighter monetary conditions.
+Duration exposure was particularly challenging, causing core fixed income as indicated by the Bloomberg U.S. Aggregate Index, to be down -13.01% for the year.
+Finally, in terms of inflation sensitive assets, the Bloomberg Commodity Index was up 16.1%, while the Wilshire Global RESI Index was down -24.9%.

-The Illinois Municipal Retirement Fund ("IMRF") ended calendar year 2021 at \$56.8 billion, up for the year by approximately \$6.9 billion, net of benefit payments and fund expenses.
+The Illinois Municipal Retirement Fund ("IMRF") ended the calendar year 2022 at \$47.87 billion, down for the year by approximately \$8.94 billion, including benefit payments and fund expenses.

-The IMRF Total Fund returned +16.6% net of fees during 2021, outperforming the Total Fund Benchmark, which was returned +13.5%.
-Strong investment manager outperformance within Alternatives, International Equity and Fixed Income were the largest contributors to relative outperformance for the year.
-Additionally, the Portfolio's overweight to U.S. Equity and underweight to Fixed Income benefited relative outperformance during 2021.
+The IMRF Total Fund did benefit from having a well-diversified portfolio, returning -12.90% net of fees during 2022.
+IMRF outperformed the Total Fund Benchmark, which returned -13.26%.
+Strong investment manager performance within Private Equity and Private Real Estate were the largest contributors to relative outperformance during the year.
+Having an overweight to U.S. Equity and an underweight to Private Real Assets were a drag on portfolio performance.

-On a gross of fee basis, the IMRF Total Fund ranked at the 32nd Percentile during 2021 in the InvestmentMetrics All Public Plans with AUM Greater than \$1 Billion Universe.
-Over the trailing three- and five-years, IMRF ranked at the 13th Percentile and 15th Percentile, respectively.
+On a gross of fee basis, the IMRF ranked at the 73rd Percentile during 2022 in the InvestmentMetrics All Public Plans with AUM Greater \$1 Billion Universe.
+Over the trailing three and five-years, IMRF ranked at the 45th and 46th Percentiles, respectively.